bahrus/xtal-sip/README.md

 });
 ```

-There's a little big of redundancy above, so as not to break compatibility with bundlers / polyfills.
+There's a little bit of redundancy above, so as not to break compatibility with bundlers / polyfills.

-If an element matches the first option (element-1) evaluate the first element of the array.
-If an element matches the second option (element-2), evaluate the second element of
+If an element matches the first option (element-1), and the first element of the array doesn't match any link tags, then evaluate the first element of the array.
+If an element matches the second option (element-2), evaluate the second element of the array.
+Etc.
-the array.

 ## Preemptive Loading

-If we don't want to wait to discover some custom element, but want to take advantage of the mapping fallback system this library provides:
+If we working on a device with sufficient memory and other resources, perhaps we don't want to wait to discover an active custom element, and want to just load the dependencies ahead of time.
+Yet we do want to take advantage of the mapping fallback system this library provides.
+You can use the premptiveImport function:

 ```JavaScript
 preemptiveImport( ['yourScope_your-element_1', () => import('@yourScope/your-element.js'), '//unpkg.com/@yourScope/your-element-1.js?module'] );